TutorNet: Towards Flexible Knowledge Distillation for End-to-End Speech Recognition: Proposed Method

 RKD is used to initialize the student's parameters before CTC training.
 It aims to transfer the hidden representations which serve good initialization of the model parameters.
 In RKD, considering the frame weighting mask $M_{FW}$, the student model is trained to minimize the following loss function:

-where $\mathcal{I}$ represents a set of candidate layer index pairs, and $\odot$ indicates the Hadamard product.
-In Equation (\ref{rkd}), it is assumed that the \textit{i}-th layer of the teacher model is transferred to the \textit{j}-th layer of the student when $(i,j)\in\mathcal{I}$.
+where $\mathcal{I}$ represents the set of candidate layer index pairs, and $\odot$ indicates the Hadamard product.
+In (\ref{rkd}), it is assumed that the \textit{i}-th layer of the teacher model is transferred to the \textit{j}-th layer of the student when $(i,j)\in\mathcal{I}$.